 6. Whenever an agency establishes a new user fee program or sets fees under an existing program, it should do so consistent with 5 U.S.C. § 553, unless Congress has specified otherwise.
 Opportunities for public participation should reflect the considerations addressed in Recommendations 2018-7, Public Engagement in Rulemaking, 2021-3,

-Commented [A2]: From Regulation Committee:
+Commented [A2]: From Regulation Committee: Add Misc.
+Receipts Act and reference to in preamble

 Commented [A3]: From Regulation Committee: Combine with (f) above?